cs298-398f23/ai-recipes/README.md

 1. Prepare your recipe data in CSV format.
 Ensure that the CSV file has columns: `title`, `NER`, and `link`.

 2. Save the CSV file as `formatted_file.csv` in the project directory.
+(Dataset is already provided)

 3. Run the data import script: